+If you know me, you know cookies are my favorite dessert!
 Here is a collection of the very best cookie recipes!
-You’ll find chocolate chip cookies, soft cookies, Christmas cookies, peanut butter cookies and lots more!
+You’ll find chocolate chip cookies, soft cookies, peanut butter cookies and lots more!
 Plus TONS of cookie baking tips for perfect cookies every time.

 Want to bake picture perfect cookies?
 Check out these how-to articles for all my tips and tricks for baking homemade cookies.

 When creaming butter and sugar for cookies, always use COOL room temperature butter that’s about 67°F. If your butter is too warm and greasy, you’ll end up with flat, puddle cookies.